-For the three months ended December 31, 2020, cash used in investing activities was \$1.7 million compared to cash used of \$1.4 million for the same period in 2019.
-For the year ended December 31, 2020, cash used in investing activities was \$7.6 million compared to cash used of \$6.4 million for the same period in 2019.
+For the three months ended December 31, 2021, cash used in investing activities was \$1.4 million compared to \$1.7 million for the same period in 2020.
+The decrease was driven by lower discretionary connectivity capital expenditures in the current period.
+For the year ended December 31, 2021, cash used in investing activities was \$7.8 million compared to cash used of \$7.6 million for the same period in 2020.
 The increase was driven by increased capital expenditures due to higher customer provisioning.